Italy's Piedmont region stops use of AstraZeneca vaccine batch

 The decision, following similar moves elsewhere in Europe, was precautionary and the region is awaiting the results of checks which will verify whether there is a connection between the death and the vaccination, the regional government said in an online statement.

 The statement did not specify what batch it had banned nor did it say how the teacher died.
-Italian newspapers reported it was batch ABV5811.
-A source close to the regional government confirmed it was batch ABV5811.
+Italian newspapers reported it was batch ABV5811 and a source close to the regional government confirmed it.

-The regional government’s statement said that the Piedmont region was also awaiting decisions from Italy’s medicine’s agency Aifa and a regional health commission on the issue.

 “It is an act of extreme prudence, while we verify whether there is a connection.
 There have been no critical issues with the administration of vaccines to date,” Luigi Genesio Icardi, head of regional health services, said in the statement.

+Italy’s medicines authority Aifa said later on Sunday that alarm over the safety of the AstraZeneca doses was not justified and that no link had been proved between the deaths and the administration of the jabs.

+Aifa added in the statement that the monitoring of all side effects linked to vaccinations was ongoing, both on a national and a European level, with the European Medicines Agency (EMA).

-Italy’s medicine authority Aifa on Thursday banned the use of doses of the AstraZeneca vaccine belonging to the ABV2856 batch.
+On Thursday the regulator banned the use of doses of the AstraZeneca vaccine belonging to the ABV2856 batch.
 Sources told Reuters the decision had been taken after the deaths of two men in Sicily.

 Aifa had said that the ban was precautionary, adding that no link had been established between the vaccine and subsequent “serious adverse events”.